Monday, September 8, 2025

 The ERA has not passed, despite recent attempts to revive it.

-1) What were the arguments for and against the Equal Rights Amendment?
-2) What strategies were the most effective at defeating the E.R.A.?
-3) How did the defeat of the E.R.A. relate to the rise of conservatism in the 1980s?
-4) How was the concept of American womanhood being redefined throughout the 1970s?
 5) The video makes it clear that not all American women held the same beliefs about the role of women within society during the 1970s.
 Why do you think women in the U.S. held different perspectives on the Equal Rights Amendment?
 What does this debate reveal to us today about the unique pressures women faced in the 1970s?

 Brown v.
 Board of Education inspired hopes that African Americans could achieve equal rights in American society.
 After decades of segregation and discrimination, African Americans were willing to take incredible risks to stand up against unfair laws.
 But just what types of risks would they and other civil rights activists be willing to take?
+Read the seven statements that follow, and record whether you believe each is true or false.

-Leave It To Beaveris a show remembered by some as an example of a simpler time in America.
+Leave It To Beaver is a show remembered by some as an example of a simpler time in America.
 A time before today's modern anything-goes mentality and it's culture of crassness.
 A time when traditional family values ruled the day.
 It is remembered by others as seemingly taking place in an alternate universe that bore no resemblance to reality evenwhen it was new.

 I watched a lot of Leave it to Beaver in my childhood, as it was on every afternoon in re-runs, but it wasn’t until seeing it in adulthood that I appreciated to what extent the show does not merit its reputation as a phony part of a repressive Fifties monoculture.
 Yes, it depicts a world that probably never existed, and yes, like most of what was on television at the time, it under-represents diversity.
 There are no homosexuals (although who can be entirely sure about Mr. Rutherford?), few black people, and very limited controversy.
 Within its contained world, however, Leave it to Beaver promotes honesty and personal responsibility over the values of social status or self-interest.
 It also overturns (usually, anyway) the assumption that dishonesty is an accepted, and even expected, mode of behavior.